sysbiosig/phenotypic_variability/README.md

 - capacity_scripts: containing scripts for channel capacity calculations

 ## Base directory setting up
-It is recommended to run all scripts in "phenotypic_variability" R project, placed in the main directory, whichi assures the correct path structure.
+It is recommended to run all scripts in "phenotypic_variability" R project, placed in the main directory, which assures the correct path structure.
 Otherwise, `base.path` has to be provided in each script

 ## Licence
 The repository is released under the GNU 3.0 licence and is freely available.